Cube9999/Neptune/README.md

   - Implement lua using NVM for reference (0%)
   - Add examples (0%)
   - C++ API for the VM (0%)
+## End goal
+An efficient, easy to use & implement Virtual Machine to make developing a programming language easier.

 # Change Log